freealise/freealise/ar/README.md

 //https://www.google.com/streetview/how-it-works/
 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

-//on posterized image find dominant color and remove points of it, set as clearcolor
-//or remove all points not on inner and outer edges and connect the rest with spiral line
+//on posterized image keep only points on inner and outer edges and connect them with spiral line
 //blur selection edges
 //select to remove with efficientsam point prompt ?
 //remove gizmo; remove duplicate frames with getimagedata or opencv